Understand person-centred approaches in adult social care settings

 Core ideas you must understand for this topic

-• Safeguarding: Protecting vulnerable adults from abuse, neglect, or harm, and knowing how to report concerns appropriately.
+• Safeguarding: Protecting vulnerable adults from abuse, neglect, and harm, and knowing how to recognise and report concerns in line with local policies.

-• Effective communication: Using verbal and non-verbal techniques to build trust, understand needs, and share information accurately.
+• Effective communication: Using verbal and non-verbal techniques to build trust, understand needs, and share information accurately with individuals, families, and colleagues.

 Learning Objectives